hinantin/AshMorph/README.md

 #### Reduplication

-Our collected text corpus shows that Ashaninka uses both partial reduplication and total reduplication as productive morphological operations.
+Our collected text corpus shows that Ashaninka uses both partial reduplication and total reduplication as productive morphological operations (two-way finite state transducers will be employed in order to create an adequate model).

 #### Nominal root verbalization